eGAN: Unsupervised approach to class imbalance using transfer learning: Abstract

 \section{Abstract}

 Class imbalance is an inherent problem in many machine learning classification tasks.
-This often leads to trained models that are unusable for any practical purpose.
-In this study we explore an unsupervised approach to address these imbalances by leveraging transfer learning from pre-trained image classification models to encoder-based Generative Adversarial Network (eGAN).
-To the best of our knowledge, this is the first work to tackle this problem using GAN without needing to augment with synthesized fake images.

-In the proposed approach we use the discriminator network to output a negative or positive score.
-We classify as minority, test samples with negative scores and as majority those with positive scores.
-Our approach eliminates epistemic uncertainty in model predictions, as the \(P(minority) + P(majority)\) need not sum up to 1.
-The impact of transfer learning and combinations of different pre-trained image classification models at the generator and discriminator is also explored.

-Best result of 0.69 F1-score was obtained on CIFAR-10 classification task with imbalance ratio of 1:2500.
+This often leads to learned models that are unusable for any practical purpose.
+In this study, we explore an unsupervised approach to address class imbalance by leveraging transfer learning from pre-trained image classification models.
+To this end, an encoder-based Generative Adversarial Network (eGAN) is proposed which modifies the generator of a GAN by introducing an encoder module and adopts the GAN loss function to directly classify the majority and minority class.
+To the best of our knowledge, this is the first work to tackle this problem using GAN-based loss function rather than augmenting the dataset with synthesized fake images.
+Our approach eliminates the epistemic uncertainty in the model predictions, as \(P(minority)\) and \(P(majority)\) need not sum up to 1.
+The impact of transfer learning and combinations of different pre-trained image classification models at the generator and the discriminator level is also explored.
+Best result of 0.69 F1-score was obtained on CIFAR-10 classification task with an enforced imbalance ratio of 1:2500.
+Our implementation code is available at - \\ \url{https://github.com/demolakstate/eGAN_addressing_class_imbalance_with_transfer_learning_on_GAN.git}.

-Our approach also provides a mechanism of thresholding the specificity or sensitivity of our machine learning system.

 \textbf{Keywords:} Class imbalance, Transfer Learning, GAN, nash equilibrium